20 Hockey Scholarships and Grants Most Families Don't Know About

 - Apply: usahockeyfoundation.com

-This is the single biggest umbrella of hockey-specific financial aid in the US, and most families have never heard of it.
-Start here.
+This is the largest umbrella of hockey-specific financial aid in the U.S. Most families have not heard of it.

 2. All Kids Play

-A national nonprofit that provides grants for youth sports registration — not hockey-specific, but hockey absolutely qualifies.
+A national nonprofit that provides grants for youth sports registration.
+Not hockey-specific, but hockey qualifies.

 - Amount: $100-$500 per child

 - Eligibility: Income-based.
-Full grant if your household income is below 60% of your state's median.
+Full grant if household income is below 60% of state median.
 Partial grant (50% of cost) if below 100% of state median.
 Children in grades K-12.

 - Deadline: Rolling, first-come-first-served as funds are available